Ixchiq - referral

 • Among the side effects are encephalitis and chikungunya-like symptoms, which may lead to the worsening of the patients’ medical conditions or a deterioration in their general health.
 Three of the cases reported resulted in death.

-• The PRAC noted that older people may derive the most benefit from vaccination as this group is at higher risk of serious or complicated chikungunya disease.
+• Older people may derive the most benefit from vaccination as this group is at higher risk of serious or complicated chikungunya disease.

-• A direct healthcare professional communication (DHPC) will be sent to healthcare professionals prescribing or administering the medicine.
-The DHPC will also be published on a dedicated page on the EMA website.
+A direct healthcare professional communication (DHPC) will be sent to healthcare professionals prescribing or administering the medicine.
+The DHPC will also be published on the Direct healthcare professional communications (DHPC) page.

 Ixchiq is a vaccine used to help protect people 12 years of age and older against chikungunya disease.
 It contains a strain of the chikungunya virus that has been attenuated (weakened).